Last revised on October 14, 2022.

 For the record, our favourites were the following:

-419 – a campsite after the Five Mile Rapids section of the Upper French
+503 (old 419) – a campsite after the Five Mile Rapids section of the Upper French

-Water Levels: This June water levels on Lake Nipissing and on the French River itself were quite high – a meter to 1.5 meters higher than usual.
-Portage take-out spots like the one at Recollet Falls were under water; a stronger than usual current made paddling up some channels HIIT work-outs.
+Water Levels: This June, water levels on Lake Nipissing and the French River were quite high – a meter to 1.5 meters higher than usual.
+Portage take-out spots like the one at Recollet Falls were underwater; a stronger than usual current made paddling up some channels in the Delta area HIIT work-outs.
 Without a doubt, a September trip would eliminate some of our issues.

 - 196 m asl – Lake Nipissing